Functions of an Explanatory Essay

 Explanatory Essay Topics

 If you are allowed to pick a topic of your liking, you must choose something that you already know of, even just a little bit.
-The majority of topics, events, or situations suit an explanatory essay.
+The majority of topics, events, or situations suit an explanation essay.
 You can brainstorm the facts you already know about it or, for the contrary, the things that you are curious about to help you narrow down ideas.

 A few examples that you could choose from are: